rpbeltran/aoc2023/README.md

  0.02s user 0.01s system 0.022 total
 ```

-Prior to Day 1 I hadn't used Awk beyond copy-paste-modify from the internet.
+I hadn't really used Awk before beyond copy-paste-modify from the internet.
 It's a simple language designed for parsing data which made it a good fit for early AOC problems.
 I'll probably start reaching for it more frequently after this.